pschmidtwalter/brook90r/README.md

 Status
 ======

-The package works as intended and is fully documented, but needs a better test coverage.
+The package works as intended and is fully documented.

 Usage
 =====